jekyll/jekyll/site/_docs/continuous-integration.md

 2. Find the repository for which you're interested in enabling builds.
 3. Click the slider on the right so it says "ON" and is a dark grey.
 4. Optionally configure the build by clicking on the wrench icon.
-Further configuration happens in you `.travis.yml` file.
+Further configuration happens in your `.travis.yml` file.
 More details on that below.

 ## 2. The Test Script